 - how to develop services in line with Government guidance committed to improving quality and life chances for children

-When choosing a paediatric physiotherapist, there are a number of things you should consider:
+When choosing an independent/ private children's physiotherapist, there are a number of things you should consider:

-- paediatric physiotherapists are subject to enhanced disclosure from the Disclosure and Barring Service (DBS), you are entitled to see evidence of their DBS clearance.
+- children's physiotherapists are subject to enhanced disclosure from the Disclosure and Barring Service (DBS), you are entitled to see evidence of their DBS clearance.

-Please visit the CSP's website where you can search for a private physiotherapist
+Please visit the CSP's website where you can search for a children's physiotherapist